 It was great to see everyone participating actively, both in the individual sessions and engaging with each other during the breaks between sessions.
 Everyone was certainly eager to “maximize the value” of their conference ticket, and the networking and learning from fellow participants is always a huge part of that.

 After a brief coffee break, the second session got underway at 10:30.
-Although Jayce from PointsNerd and I served as moderators on the topic of Manufactured Spending, this presentation was really all about Norman Tan, the undisputed “King of MS” in Canada.
+Although Jayce from PointsNerd and I served as moderators on the topic of Manufactured Spending, this presentation was really all about the undisputed “King of MS” in Canada – who shall remain unnamed.

 He told stories of moving tens of thousands of dollars of Royal Canadian Mint coins from the Vancouver boutique right down the street to his bank.
 He talked about making use of things like mobile device emulators and Benford’s Law in carrying out MS successfully.